-What else is there to do in this sprawling land filled with tourists, with hidden gems slipped in between?
-Read on and find both the big tourist spots you must visit the tiny places you’ve never even heard of, or you can even check out a whole book on Thailand and the great places it has to offer!
+What else is there to do in this sprawling land filled with tourists and hidden gems slipped in between?
+Read on and find both the big tourist spots you must visit and the tiny places you’ve never even heard of, or you can even check out a whole book on Thailand and the great places it has to offer!
 A big thanks to all the bloggers who have opened my eyes to the other side of Thailand!

 By Natasha Haley – Meldrums on the Move

 Koh Samui is Thailand’s second largest island after Phuket.
 It lies to the east of the mainland in the Gulf of Thailand, neighboured by Koh Phangan and smaller Koh Tao.
 Koh Samui offers it all: great nightlife in the popular Chaweng area, beautiful beaches, diving and snorkelling, and much, much more.
 Besides being a tropical paradise Koh Samui is an amazing island to explore by bike.
 You can see a lot of the island in one day by renting a bike and following the ring road around the island.
 Take time to visit mummified monks, secret gardens and blood red swimming pools.
 Koh Samui’s loop road also offers many viewpoints, great for sunsets and photography buffs.
 On Koh Samui, you really can have it all…